 "As soon as we notice that certain types of events 'like' to cluster together at certain times, we begin to understand the Chinese, whose theories of medicine, philosophy, and even building are based on a 'science' of meaningful coincidences." - Marie-Louise von Franz

 High blood pressure or hypertension, affects more than one in three Australian, but most people may not even know they have it.
-Since hypertension can lead to heart attacks and other life-threatening health problems, it's very important to learn all you can and take action to lower your risk.
+Since hypertension can lead to heart attacks and other life-threatening health problems, it's essential to learn all you can and take action to lower your risk.
 Acupuncture and Traditional Chinese Medicine (TCM) offer a safe, natural, and pain-free way to keep your blood pressure in check.

 What is hypertension?

 Hypertension is one of the most common disorders in developed countries.
 In Western medicine, many different categories of drugs may be used to treat hypertension, including but not limited to diuretics, beta-blockers, calcium channel blockers, ACE inhibitors, and vasodilators.
-All these drugs have benefits and risks, and may be given individually or in combinations to control blood pressure.
+All these drugs have benefits and risks and may be given individually or in combinations to control blood pressure.

 What causes high blood pressure?